Radiation Oncology Fellowship

 Fellowships are open to those who have recently successfully completed specialty training in Radiation Oncology in their home country.
 Fellows are sited at either the Princess Margaret Hospital or Odette Cancer Centre, and the program offers both clinical and research training and experience.
 There are 20-25 positions annually, that encompass all major tumour sites.

-Each fellow has one or two faculty members assigned as supervisors, plus supervisors from other departments, where appropriate.
-A wide range of supervisors and positions are offered within the research and clinical programs of the Radiation Medicine Program (RMP), making the RMP a major contributor to the success of this program.
+Each fellow has one or more faculty members assigned as research and/or clinical supervisors.
+There may also be supervisors from other departments, where appropriate.
+A wide range of supervisors and positions are offered within the research and clinical programs of the Radiation Medicine Program (RMP) at the Princess Margaret Cancer Centre, University Health Network and the Department of Radiation Oncology at Odette Cancer Centre, Sunnybrook Health Sciences Centre and this contributes to the success of the Fellowship Program.

 The Fellowship Program has two streams: one-year Clinical Research and two-year Research Fellowship